Conformal Prediction-Driven Adaptive Sampling for Digital Water Twins: Discussion

 \subsection{Limitations and Future Work}

 This study uses simulated data; real deployment may face sensor drift, delay, and network variation.
-Marginal conformal calibration lacks strict coverage for time series, so future work will test sequential methods (SPCI~\cite{xu2023r}, EnbPI~\cite{lee2025}) for stronger validity.
-The greedy policy may not be optimal; next steps include RL-based sampling, physics-informed models, and pilot tests on real WDNs.
+Marginal conformal calibration lacks strict conditional coverage for time series, so future work will test sequential methods (SPCI~\cite{xu2023r}, KOWCPI~\cite{lee2025}) for stronger validity.
+The greedy policy may not be optimal; next steps include RL-based sampling, physics-informed models, comparison with GNN-based spatial uncertainty models, and pilot tests on real WDNs.